cloudamqp/terraform-provider-cloudamqp/docs/resources/trust_store.md

 * The trust store is useful for dynamic certificate management where CA certificates may be rotated or updated externally.
 * Either use `http` or `file` configuration block.
 * The `http.cacert` field is write-only.
-To update the CA certificate, increment the `version` attribute.
+To update the CA certificate, increment the `version` or change `key_id` attributes.
 This triggers the provider to re-apply the certificate.
 * The `file.certificates` field is write-only.
-To update the allow list with certificates, increment the `version` attribute.
+To update the allow list with certificates, increment the `version` or change `key_id` attributes.
 This triggers the provider to re-apply the certificates.